Lanfro/master-of-config/README.md

 # master-of-config
-Velocity based project generating code for configuration
+Freemarker based project generating code for configurations in a Java Project